Generalitat Valenciana: Acadèmia Valenciana de la Llengua

 The Acadèmia Valenciana de la Llengua, or Valencian Academy of Language, was founded in 1998.
 It is the official governing body over the native language of the region, Valencian.
 Like the Sindicatura de Comptes, this institution maintains functional independence but works under the Corts Valencianes.
 The institution's purpose is to define and draw up linguistic rules and safeguard the Valencian language on the basis of its lexicographic and literary tradition and its actual linguistic reality, as well as the established Normes de Castelló (Castello Norms) that were approved in 1932.

 Síndic de Greuges

 The Ombudsman of the Valencian Region was established through Ley 11/1988.
 This office defend the fundamental rights and public freedoms recognized in the Spanish Constitution and Valencian Statute of Autonomy.
 The ombudsman is elected for a period of five years and may be re-elected.

 Consell Jurídic Consultiu

 The Legal Advisory Council of the Valencian government is the supreme branch of the Consell, Regional Administration, and local governments that consults in legal matters.

+Publications

+Diari Oficial de la Generalitat Valenciana (DOGV) is the official publications in which the laws and norms of the Valencian Community are published.
+It is currently published every business day, in both official languages.

+It was originally established as Boletín Oficial del Consell del País Valenciano (BO del CPV) on 3 May 1978.
+In 1982, it was renamed Diari Oficial de la Generalitat Valenciana (DOGV) on 15 July 1982 (issue 74).